Jelly MDHV

 west plam beach motorcycle accident lawyer

 If you were injured in a motorcycle accident, we can help.
-Our motorcycle accident lawyers in West Palm Beach, FL represent riders who suffered injury or lost a loved one due to careless drivers.
-We offer free consultations and will handle your case on a contingency fee basis, which means you don’t pay unless we win.
+Our West Palm Beach, motorcycle accident lawyer, represents riders who suffered injury or lost a loved one due to careless drivers.
+We offer free consultations and will handle your case on a contingency fee, so you only pay if we win.

 Do I need an attorney for my motorcycle accident?

-Injured bikers often feel that they can handle a lawsuit on their own, especially if the accident involved only one or two other drivers.
+Injured bikers often feel they can handle a lawsuit independently, especially if the accident involved only one or two other drivers.

-However, many insurance companies and police officers, as well as the general public are biased against motorcyclists.
+However, many insurance companies, police officers, and the general public are biased against motorcyclists.
 Insurance companies often unfairly deny motorcyclists’ claims, so if you were hurt in an accident, it’s in your best interest to hire an attorney who will fight for you, not the insurance company.

-Lytal, Reiter, Smith, Ivey & Fronrath has won countless personal injury claims for motorcycle riders just like yourself.
+Lytal, Reiter, Smith, Ivey & Fronrath have won countless personal injury claims for motorcycle riders like yourself.
 Our attorneys have over 100 years of combined experience, so you can rest assured that you’re getting the best attorneys for your case.

 No matter if you’ve suffered an injury due to another rider’s negligence or fell victim to a pothole on the road, we have your back.
-Contact us at (561) 655-1990 for your free consultation.
+Don’t hesitate to contact us at (561) 655-1990 for a free consultation.

-When to consider hiring a West Palm Beach motorcycle accident lawyer
+When should I consider hiring a West Palm Beach motorcycle accident lawyer?

 Not every accident requires the help of an attorney.
-Sometimes, insurance companies offer fair settlements without legal intervention, but not always.
+Sometimes, insurance companies offer fair settlements without legal intervention, but only occasionally.

 If any of the following statements are true in your case, you should seriously consider hiring a West Palm Beach motorcycle accident lawyer:

-• You need legal advice before signing any documents
+• It would help if you had legal advice before signing any documents

 • The insurance company is trying to shift the blame onto you